 Each year we find out that there are more and more links between human illness and mold than were ever imagined.
 We find that people have lived in homes where their children have been exposed to extremely dangerous types of mold during the most critical growth periods of their life.
 Many of these children are being diagnosed with illnesses that are completely uncommon in the numbers in which we are seeing them.
-There are also a tremendous number of illnesses which cannot be explained, and where our doctors are carefully assessing the potential links to a child’s exposure to mold.
-Each year we have an ever growing number of people with respiratory ailments that are seemingly unexplainable, and we also have diseases and severe allergies that we have never seen before.
+There are also a tremendous number of illnesses that cannot be explained, and where our doctors are carefully assessing the potential links to a child’s exposure to mold.
+Each year we have an ever-growing number of people with respiratory ailments that are seemingly unexplainable, and we also have diseases and severe allergies that we have never seen before.
 Years ago there were different types of building practices that allowed for homes to “breath”.
-During the energy crisis of the 70’s and early 80’s, we did everything to make sure that we insulated our homes better than ever, and in some cases we have gone too far.
-These homes don’t breath and as a result they tend to be more susceptible to mold.
+During the energy crisis of the 70s and early 80s, we did everything to make sure that we insulated our homes better than ever, and in some cases, we have gone too far.
+These homes don’t breathe and as a result, they tend to be more susceptible to mold.

 For a homeowner to properly remediate a home after a long vacancy, many things must be considered.